 About

-andré carrington is a scholar of race, gender, and genre in Black and American cultural production.
-He is the
+andré carrington is a scholar of race, gender/sexuality, and genre in Black and American cultural production.
+He is Associate Professor of English at the

 carrington’s writing appears in journals (